Ronald Adam (actor): Acting career

 Ten Minute Alibi, Close Quarters, The Dominant Sex, Professor Bernhardi and Judgment Day.

 He presented several plays on tour, and acted in many of them, both at the Embassy and on their transfer.

 He made his film debut with Strange Boarders, The Drum (both 1938) and Too Dangerous to Live (1939).
 Meanwhile, he continued with live theatre.
-At the Old Vic in June 1939 he played Lord Stagmantle in The Ascent of F6 and at the Phoenix in November 1939, Judge Tsankov in Judgment Day.
+At the Old Vic in June 1939, he played Lord Stagmantle in The Ascent of F6 and at the Phoenix in November 1939, Judge Tsankov in Judgment Day.
 He was director of Howard and Wyndham's Repertory Seasons in Edinburgh and Glasgow, 1938–39.

 Second World War

-On the outbreak of the Second World War Adam rejoined the RAF as a wing commander and served from 1939 to 1945.
-During the Battle of Britain in the summer of 1940 he was the Fighter Controller for the Hornchurch sector.
-It was Adam's job to co-ordinate the fighter command interceptions by using data gathered by radar and ground observers and then to dispatch fighters to intercept.There exists brief film footage of him in this role and can often be seen in documentaries on the war in the air.
-Jeffrey Quill, the distinguished Spitfire test pilot on attachment to 65 Squadron at Hornchurch during the Battle of Britain, wrote of Adam: 'Apart from being highly competent at the actual job, his voice had a quality of calm and unhesitating certainty.
-The contribution of such men to the outcome of the Battle of Britain was incalculable.'
+On the outbreak of the Second World War, Adam rejoined the RAF as a pilot officer, eventually rising to the rank of wing commander and served from 1939 to 1945.
+During the Battle of Britain in the summer of 1940, he was a Fighter Controller for the Hornchurch sector.
+It was Adam's job to co-ordinate the fighter command interceptions by using data gathered by radar and ground observers and then to dispatch fighters to intercept.
+There exists brief film footage of him in this role and can often be seen in documentaries on the war in the air.
+Jeffrey Quill, the distinguished Spitfire test pilot on attachment to 65 Squadron at Hornchurch during the Battle of Britain, wrote of Adam: "Apart from being highly competent at the actual job, his voice had a quality of calm and unhesitating certainty.
+The contribution of such men to the outcome of the Battle of Britain was incalculable."

-During the war he continued to take part in films, for example as a German bomber chief in The Lion Has Wings (1939), as Mons.
+During the war, he continued to take part in films, for example as a German bomber chief in The Lion Has Wings (1939), as Mons.
 Besnard in At the Villa Rose (1940) and as Sir Charles Fawcett in The Foreman Went to France (1942).

 Postwar period

 Adam was appointed an Officer of the Order of the British Empire (OBE) in 1946.

-After 1946 he continued to act in live theatre.
-At the Garrick in March 1950 he played Mr Gibb in Mr Gillie.
+After 1946, he continued to act in live theatre.
+At the Garrick in March 1950, he played Mr. Gibb in Mr. Gillie.
 He made his Broadway debut in December 1951 in Antony and Cleopatra at the Ziegfeld Theatre.
-In 1954 he featured in William Douglas Home's comedy The Manor of Northstead in the West End.
+In 1954, he featured in William Douglas Home's comedy The Manor of Northstead in the West End.

 His main activity at this stage, however, was in film and television.
-From 1946 to 1978 he took part in over 140 film or television productions.
-He portrayed the Group Controller in Angels One Five, a 1952 British war film about the Battle of Britain (Adam reprised his actual wartime role as a fighter Controller).
+From 1946 to 1978, he took part in over 140 film or television productions.
+He portrayed the Group Controller in Angels One Five, a 1952 British war film about the Battle of Britain.
+Adam reprised his actual wartime role as a fighter controller.